csswizardry/csswizardry.github.com/_posts/2018-04-02-my-digital-music-setup.md

   <figcaption>AudioQuest DragonFly Red plugged into my iPhone. <a href="/wp-content/uploads/2018/04/dragonfly-red-phone-full.jpg">See full size/quality (3.1MB)</a></figcaption>
 </figure>

-The DragonFly is tiny—the same size as a conventional USB stick—but there’s no denying that it does bulk up your phone somewhat.
+The DragonFly is tiny — the same size as a conventional USB stick — but there’s no denying that it does bulk up your phone somewhat.
 I have to plug my Shure’s 3.5mm jack into the DAC, then the DAC into an Apple Lightning to USB Camera Adapter, then the adapter into your phone.
-When I’m on a flight (as I am right now) or a train, this extra bulk doesn’t bother me too much—I get settled in anyway, so I don’t mind the extra room it takes.
+When I’m on a flight (as I am right now) or a train, this extra bulk doesn’t bother me too much — I get settled in anyway, so I don’t mind the extra room it takes.
 When I’m out and about, it’s too much to really stuff into a pocket, so I do just tend to forgo it entirely.